TadavomnisT/Free_Books-Documents/Bending_mathematical_rules_EN/Bending_mathematical_rules_EN.md

 Join me on a journey into the fascinating world of mathematics.
 My aim is to discover unbreakable rules and push their limits by bending them as much as possible.
-I strive to achieve the impossible, challenging the notion that some things cannot be done.
+I intend to achieve the impossible, challenging the notion that some things cannot be done.
 Through my exploration, I seek to uncover patterns and reveal the hidden magic beneath the numbers and eventually questioning the fundamental principles of mathematics.
 In